yoyosource/BOTC-HomeBrew/Minion/README.md

 # Minion

 ## ![](Chemist/.image_big.png) [Chemist](Chemist)
-Each night, choose a player; you steal one of their potions, then they recieve a potion.
+Each night, choose a player; you steal one of their potions, then they receive a potion.

 ## ![](Contaminator/.image_big.png) [Contaminator](Contaminator)
 Once per game at night* choose a type of potion; each player holding that type of potion might die.